Editor’s note: Last updated in January 2024.

 Those who visit the UK in search of summer weather will likely leave disappointed, but in October the country can go back to doing what it does best.
-The sun has given up and gone home so it’s time to return to cosy pubs and indulge in roast dinners followed by apple crumbles in front of a crackling fireplace.
-Local breweries and artisan producers have lots on offer, with tastings aplenty and many little pop-up Farmers Markets littered throughout the region on varying days of the week.
-The countryside comes alive with an exhibition of autumn colours, best appreciated on a brisk walk with leaves crunching beneath your feet, or for the more courageous visitors, by taking a refreshing dip in one of the region’s many lakes.
+The sun has given up and gone home, so it’s time to return to cosy pubs and indulge in roast dinners followed by apple crumbles in front of a crackling fire.
+Local breweries and artisan producers have lots on offer, with tastings aplenty and many little pop-up farmers’ markets.
+The countryside comes alive with an exhibition of autumn colours, best appreciated on a brisk walk with leaves crunching beneath your feet, or for the more courageous visitors, by taking a refreshing dip in one of the country’s many lakes.

-It doesn’t get more colourful than Turkey in October; the sea is bluer than blue and the vibrant magenta bougainvillea are in full bloom.
-Ruby red pomegranates are once again plentiful in markets across the country, so be sure to get your hands on a freshly pressed juice, and watermelon, quince and grapes are also at their most delicious.
+It doesn’t get more colourful than Turkey in October; the sea is bluer than blue and the vibrant magenta bougainvillea is in full bloom.
+Ruby red pomegranates are once again plentiful in markets across the country, and watermelon, quince and grapes are at their most delicious – so be sure to get your hands on a freshly pressed juice.
 The shoulder season is the best time to avoid the scorching summer and bitterly cold winter that envelops much of the country.
 The coastal city of Fethiye still boasts splendorous temperatures of up to 30 degrees and the sea is warm, calm and crystal clear.
 The conditions are perfect for hikes through the mountainous landscapes – keep an eye out for ancient Greek ruins along the way!

 Not looking to travel in October?
-No worries, you can check out our full list of monthly destination guides.
+No worries, check out our guides for the rest of the year:

 Hero image by Cliff Bielawski.